Mail carrier whose truck hijacked among dead in Texas attack

-Mail carrier Mary Granados was alone in her U.S. Postal Service truck when she was shot and killed by a gunman who hijacked the white vehicle amid his frenzy of violence.
+Mail carrier Mary Granados was alone in her U.S. Postal Service truck when she was shot and killed by a gunman who hijacked the white vehicle in West Texas amid his frenzy of violence.

 Granados, 29, was among seven people between the ages of 15 and 57 killed Saturday.
 Another 22 were injured including a toddler.